 P.S.
-Alyssa is the second of three of my kids who are using All About Reading.
+Olivia is the second of three of my kids who are using All About Reading.
 My nine-year-old took off when we started using AAR a few years ago and my five-year-old is already reading like crazy thanks to All About Reading.
 My toddler will be starting as soon as he’s ready!

 We are an AAR family!